If you’re ready to learn all about Instagram affiliate marketing, you’re in the right place!

 What’s the Difference Between Affiliate Marketing and Influencer Marketing?

-Affiliate marketing and influencer marketing are virtually the same thing – the distinction comes down to commission structures and how products are promoted.
+Confused about influencer marketing vs influencer marketing?
+No need!
+They are virtually the same thing – the distinction comes down to commission structures and how products get promoted.

 As an affiliate, you’ll use a tracking link for affiliate offers to generate commissions on a Revenue Share (RevShare) or cost per action (CPA) basis.
 In this model, you only get paid when a desired action is taken (usually a sale or purchase).